Step 2: Choose a Toolkit or Article.

 This article tells you basic information about criminal law in Texas.
 TexasLawHelp, because of conditions on its funding, is only allowed to provide limited information on criminal law.
 This article was written by the Texas Legal Services Center and links to resources written by the Harris County Law Library, Texas Fair Defense...

-This article tells you about driver surcharges, which are additional payments assessed by the Texas Department of Public Safety (DPS) against drivers convicted of certain driving offenses.
-This article was written by Texas RioGrande Legal Aid.
+This article tells you about driver surcharges, which were additional payments assessed by the Texas Department of Public Safety (DPS) against drivers convicted of certain driving offenses.
+Note that there are no longer drivers surcharges in Texas.

 This article tells you about expunction or a nondisclosure in Texas.
 This article was written by Texas RioGrande Legal Aid.